How did you first find out about The Lily Foundation?

 The great thing about our board is that everyone’s got something to add.
 There’s a huge wealth of knowledge and experience in the room, and there’s respect amongst all the trustees who are willing to listen.
 We tend to input and advise in areas where we’ve got knowledge and experience, so for me it might be around HR and workforce issues.
 We’ve got others with huge commercial experience, then we’ve got the legal expertise and so on.

 It’s a fabulous development opportunity for all of us as well.
-Because we all work in different industries, it’s a great chance to listen and learn from others and to use our joint experiences, knowledge and skills to make the best decisions for Lily.
+Because we all work in different industries, it’s a great chance to listen and learn from others and to use our joint experiences, knowledge and skills to make the best decisions for Lily and for the fight against mitochondrial disease.

 What’s the biggest challenge you face as a trustee?